Partner with us as an academic institution

 An academic partnership with Kiron Open Higher Education provides efficient solutions to the various challenges universities face in trying to create sustainable educational prospects for refugees.
 These include, among many other things, limited college capacity, language barriers and missing legal documents.
 Together with Kiron, universities can create sustainable opportunities for refugees with academic potential.

 Kiron offers academic institutions a number of ways to become partners.
-The type of collaboration varies based on the location of the institution in question, i.e. whether or not the institution is located in a focus country (in Germany, France, Turkey, or Jordan).
+The type of collaboration varies based on the location of the institution in question, i.e. whether or not the institution is located in a focus country (in Germany and Jordan).
 Focus countries are those which Kiron has identified as being “in need” and where it is working to create strong partnerships with academic institutions to facilitate the transfer of students to partner universities.

 Why collaborate with Kiron?